Joachim Meisner

-Joachim Meisner (25 December 1933 – 5 July 2017) was a German cardinal of the Catholic Church.
-He was the immediate past Archbishop of Cologne, serving from 1989 until his resignation was accepted by Pope Francis in 2014.
+Joachim Meisner (25 December 1933 – 5 July 2017) was a German Catholic prelate who served as Archbishop of Cologne from 1989 to 2014.
 He previously served as Bishop of Berlin from 1980 to 1989, and was created a cardinal in 1983.
-He was widely considered to be Germany's leading conservative Roman Catholic figure.
+He was widely considered to be Germany's leading conservative Catholic figure.

 Early life and ordination

 Meisner was born in Breslau, Germany (modern Wrocław, Poland).
 He studied in East Germany at the seminary of Erfurt from 1959 to 1962, and was ordained a deacon on 8 April 1962.
 On 22 December 1962, he was ordained to the priesthood by Bishop Josef Freusberg, an auxiliary bishop of the Diocese of Fulda.

 Between 1963 and 1975, Meisner served as chaplain at St. Giles Parish in Heiligenstadt and Holy Cross Parish in Erfurt.
 He also served as diocesan director of Caritas.
 During his pastoral ministry, he studied at the Pontifical Gregorian University in Rome, earning his doctorate of theology in 1969.